WBHM: Gulf States Newsroom

-Financial Difficulties
+Financial difficulties

 The station reported operating losses exceeding $300,000 in the fiscal years 2020 and 2021.
-Executive Director William Dahlberg stated on March 2023, that WBHM needed to downsize its team to maintain financial sustainability.
+Executive Director William Dahlberg stated in March 2023, that WBHM needed to downsize its team to maintain financial sustainability.
 Although Dahlberg did not disclose the number of positions eliminated, former employees stated that four people had been laid off from the station.
 Among them were Program Director Michael Krall and reporter Cody D. Short.

 Local programs

-Tapestry--Originally a weekly 30-minute program, the show spotlights aspects of Birmingham's local artistic and musical scene, as well as features interviews with artists coming through the Birmingham region, hosted by Greg Bass.
+Tapestry --Originally a weekly 30-minute program, the show spotlights aspects of Birmingham's local artistic and musical scene, as well as features interviews with artists coming through the Birmingham region, hosted by Greg Bass.
 From July 2009 to 2013, the program was reduced in frequency to a 60-minute monthly broadcast.
 Arts-related segments on WBHM are now a part of regular news and feature shows, but Tapestry is no longer broadcast over the air.
 Tapestry archival programs and segments are still available on the WBHM website.

-The WBHM news department has local updates inserted in Morning Edition (weekdays from 5-9 a.m.) and All Things Considered (weekdays from 3-7 p.m.).
+The WBHM news department has local updates inserted in Morning Edition (weekdays from 5-9 a.m.) and All Things Considered (weekdays from 3-6 p.m.).